FAIR-BREIT/BREIT-DOC/README.md

 <img src="https://github.com/FAIR-BREIT/BREIT-DOC/blob/master/figures/distance-to-equilibrium-condition.png" width="400">

-If the condition is satisfied at x=xmax, a warning in the output results is printed.
-In addtion to the epsilon value, the estimation may be sensitive to
+If the condition is satisfied at x=xmax, a warning in the output results is printed telling that the estimated distance is found at the range limit.
+In addtion to the epsilon value, the estimation of the distance to equilibrium may be sensitive to

-* x-axis range
+* thickness units (scale the x-axis range)
+* thickness minimum and maximum values (x-axis range)
-* point.number
+* thickness point.number (the algorithm go through steps of (xmax-xmin)/point.number)

-* scaling factor like the thickness units
+The epsilon value should not be too large, otherwise the estimation will be erroneous.
+It should not be too small either, because the solution at equilibrium is asymptotic and is never reached (or reached at infinity).
+Therefore if the epsilon value is too small the estimated distance will be most likely at the range limit (xmax).
+If the epsilon value is reasonnable (on the order of 0.1% or 1%) and the estimated distance is found at xmax, then, most probably, the thickness units or thickness range should be modified accordingly.
+It is up to the user to find the proper setting for reliable distance-to-equilibrium estimation.